Last updated on October 19th, 2023 at 01:13 pm

 - Oscillococcinum: This is a trusted, reliable way to reduce flu-like symptoms, including fever.* In clinical studies Oscillococcinum was shown to shorten both the duration of symptoms.1-2 Because of how convenient and portable it is, Oscillococcinum is one of my favorite go-to medicines for the family and can be used in children 2 years of age and older.

-- ColdCalm: This is great for cold symptoms like runny a nose, sneezing, nasal congestion, and minor sore throat.** ColdCalm for ages 3 and up is available in meltaway tablets, as well as new ColdCalm On the Go Pellets that are great if you are traveling.
+- ColdCalm: This is great for cold symptoms like runny a nose, sneezing, nasal congestion, and minor sore throat.** ColdCalm is available in meltaway tablets, as well as new ColdCalm On the Go Pellets that are great if you are traveling.
 There’s also ColdCalm Baby for the youngest babies at age 6 months.
 It comes in pre-filled vials of tasteless liquid medicine that is incredibly easy to give to young children.
 Because of the individual doses, ColdCalm Baby is easy to pack in the diaper bag or give in the middle of the night, without measuring out a sticky syrup.

 Feel confident moving through the winter months with these tips and tricks!
 Whether you’re on the road or flying this time of year, you can be prepared by boosting your immune system and having the right things on hand if cold and flu does hit your household.